5 questions to ask yourself before adding or dropping a course

 For example, Arts One and CAP (Coordinated Arts Program) courses are part of full-year programs that span Terms 1 and 2 of the Winter Session.
 If you are considering making a change to your CAP or Arts One stream, keep in mind that these have different deadlines than single term courses.

-Dropping a course from your worklist or Canvas does not drop a course from your registration.
+Dropping a course from a saved schedule or Canvas does not drop a course from your registration.
 Learn how to accurately drop a course and read through important considerations.

 You can’t register for courses beyond your credit limit.
 If you are already at your credit limit, you may need to drop a course before you can add a new one.